-While the RCSA accommodates a variety of software communications modes, component developers are quite selective (cf. figure 1).
-In the RCSA communication from the game to the component is covered by...,.
-The reverse, communication from a component to the game uses, Webservices, which are used for addressing any remote server, also make use of RCSA's bridge interface.
+While the RCSA accommodates a variety of software communications modes [4, 5], component developers are quite selective (cf. figure 1).
+In the RCSA communication from the game to the component is covered by accessing the component's API.
+The reverse, communication from a component to the game uses, web services, which are used for addressing any remote server, also make use of RCSA's bridge interface.
 Broadcasting is used to inform any listening service in the system.